particle-iot/docs/firmware/firmware.md

 If you define custom classes, structs or enums in your code, the preprocessor will not add prototypes for functions with those custom types as arguments.
 This is to avoid putting the prototype before the type definition.
 This doesn't apply to functions with types defined in libraries.
 Those functions will get a prototype.

-If you need to include another file or define constants before Particle.h gets included, for example to define `PARTICLE_NO_ARDUINO_COMPATIBILITY` to 1 to disalbe Arduino compatibility macros, be sure to include Particle.h manually in the right place.
+If you need to include another file or define constants before Particle.h gets included, define `PARTICLE_NO_ARDUINO_COMPATIBILITY` to 1 to disable Arduino compatibility macros, be sure to include Particle.h manually in the right place.

 ---